A betting expert with her finger on the pulse

 We’ve seen states like California that keep their gambling options restricted to the so-called ‘tribal casinos’, while other states like Alaska and Alabama appear to be more keen on keeping us in the Dark Ages rather than letting us play some casino games or bet on sports.

 It depends where you live.
-Each of the US states now gets to choose whether it legally lets you bet on sports or play casino games online.
+To partake in legal online gambling US states now gets to choose whether they legally let you bet on sports or play casino games online.
 Some states like Nevada and New Jersey leapt at the chance to allow online gambling.
 We’ve seen other states like West Virginia and Michigan joining the party slightly later on.

 As such, it means that there’s no simple answer to the question of ‘Is online gambling legal in US?’
 This is because gambling laws in the US are changing all of the time.
 Recently we’ve seen the likes of Maryland legalizing sports betting, but state legislators are still working on getting it going.

-This basically means that we could give you a full list of legal gambling states, but by the time that we’d finished typing, another state would need adding to the list.
-All of which means that you’ll just have to keep checking back here to make sure that you know whether you can legally gamble online in your state.
+This basically means that we could give you a full list of legal states for online gambling, but by the time that we’d finished typing, another state would need adding to the list.
+All of which means that you’ll just have to keep checking back here to make sure that you know whether legal online gambling in your state has been allowed.

 Uh yes and no!
 It depends where you live.
 Here goes… People in New Jersey and Pennsylvania were among the first to be able to enjoy legal online sports betting.
 However, other states quickly followed to make sure that anyone living in West Virginia, Indiana, Iowa, New Hampshire, Rhode Island, Oregon and Delaware could legally bet on sport online.